 "I will also appoint a place for My people Israel and will plant them, that they may live in their own place and not be disturbed again, nor will the wicked afflict them any more as formerly,2 Samuel 7:10(NASB)

-When we promise to do something for someone or if we pledge to fulfil some deed.. too often, we fall short of our commitment or fail to complete the promised pledge, in spirit and in truth.
-But the promises of God are altogether true for those in Christ, and God guarantees that His vows to us are all 'yes’, and 'amen’ - just as they were to His servants in bygone days.
+When we promise to do something for someone or if we pledge to fulfil some deed, too often we fall short of our commitment or fail to complete the promised pledge.
+But the promises of God are altogether true for those in Christ, and God guarantees that His vows to us are all 'yes' and 'amen' just as they were to His servants in bygone days.

-David was motivated in his heart to build a House for the Lord and shared his excited plans with Nathan the prophet, who initially endorsed the king's aspirations, but was later informed, by the Lord... that David would not be permitted to build Him a House – even though the time had arrived for God's Temple to be erected.
+David was motivated in his heart to build a House for the Lord, and shared his excited plans with Nathan, the prophet.
+Nathan initially endorsed the king's aspirations, but was later informed by the Lord that David would not be permitted to build Him a House, even though the time had arrived for God's Temple to be erected.

-Although Israel and Judah became captives of Assyria and Babylon and were later scattered to the four corners of the world, God's promise to David still stands.
-In His grace, Israel were brought back in their land 70 years ago – setting the stage for God's plans and purposes for His people, to be brought to completion.
+Although Israel and Judah became captives of Assyria and Babylon, and were later scattered to the four corners of the world, God's promise to David still stands.
+In His grace, Israel were brought back in their land over 70 years ago, setting the stage for God's plans and purposes for His people to be brought to completion.

 May we pray for the peace of Jerusalem, knowing that the only true peace that will overshadow the nation in unbelief, is when they recognise Jesus as Lord and cry out to Him for their salvation.
-On that day (at the end of the great tribulation, which is Daniel's 70th week) Jesus will come in the clouds of glory, to claim the throne of His father David and set up His kingdom for ever and ever, amen.
+On that day (at the end of the Great Tribulation, which is Daniel's 70th week), Jesus will come in the clouds of glory, to claim the throne of His father David and set up His kingdom for ever and ever.

 Heavenly Father, thank You that Your promises are true and never fail.
-Thank You that Jesus is coming back, after the "Time of Jacob's Trouble" to claim His rightful position as King of Israel, Prince of Peace and Lord of heaven and earth.
-Thank You that by faith in Him I have been redeemed from the pit and am seated together with Christ in heavenly places.
-We pray for Your people Israel, that many would come to faith in Christ as Messiah and call on the name of the Lord Jesus for their salvation - this we pray in Jesus name, AMEN.
+Thank You that Jesus is coming back after the 'time of Jacob's Trouble' to claim His rightful position as King of Israel, Prince of Peace, and Lord of heaven and earth.
+And thank You that by faith in Him, I have been redeemed from the pit.
+I pray for Your people, Israel, that many would come to faith in Christ as Messiah and call on the name of the Lord Jesus for their salvation.
+In Jesus' name, AMEN.